Understanding Decompression Therapy: A Path to Pain Relief

-If you’ve ever complained about a tight lower back or shooting leg pain, chances are someone has suggested “traction” or “decompression” as a magical fix.
-Maybe you’ve even seen those futuristic-looking tables at a physiotherapy clinic—ones that slowly stretch your spine like you’re a character in a medieval movie, but without the torture part, obviously.
+If you’ve ever complained about a tight lower back or shooting leg pain, someone may have suggested “traction” or “decompression” as a magical fix.
+You might have even seen those futuristic-looking tables at a physiotherapy clinic—ones that slowly stretch your spine like you’re a character in a medieval movie, but without the torture part, obviously.

 What Exactly Is Decompression Therapy?